srl-labs/containerlab/docs/cmd/tools/vxlan/create.md

 619: vx-srl_e1-1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1400 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000
     link/ether 7a:6e:ba:82:a4:6f brd ff:ff:ff:ff:ff:ff
 ```

+[^1]: The reason we don't use default `4789` port number is because it is often blocked/filtered in (cloud) environments and we want to make sure that the VxLAN tunnels have higher chances to be established.